Mohamad-Abdulkadir/AttendAI-CSBP441-term-project/README.md

 # AttendAI: Automated Attendance Tracking System

 AttendAI is a real-time, AI-powered attendance tracking system designed for classroom environments.
-It uses a pre-trained YOLOv8 model for face detection and a FaceNet model for face recognition to automate and streamline the process of tracking attendance, ensuring accuracy, scalability, and ease of use.
+It uses a pre-trained YOLOv8 model for face detection and a FaceNet model for face recognition to automate and streamline the process of tracking attendance.

 ---